 The Start Page in Advanced Installer.

-Edit the project settings like paths, project type, caching and path variables.
+Edit project options like paths, project type, caching and path variables.

 - Path Variables